prashant4U/transfer-react/README.md

 ## Unit Testing

-have used [RITEway Testing Framework](https://github.com/ericelliott/riteway) for unit testing purpose, RITEway produces standard TAP output, so it's easy to integrate with just about any test formatter and reporting tool.
+have configured and used [RITEway Testing Framework](https://github.com/ericelliott/riteway) for unit testing purpose, RITEway produces standard TAP output, so it's easy to integrate with just about any test formatter and reporting tool.
 (TAP is a well established standard with hundreds (thousands?) of integrations).

 you can run test cases using below command